bitcoin/bips/bip-segdata-peer-services.md

 ## Reference Implementation

-To be developed in the same implementation track as the companion consensus BIP, which also specifies the storage and RPC surface (consensus BIP §Reference Implementation).
+To be developed in the same implementation track as the companion consensus BIP, which also specifies the storage and RPC surface (consensus BIP [Reference Implementation](bip-segdata.md#reference-implementation)).
 The relay components required are:

 - the negotiation handshake,
 - the `txent` serialisation and its `blocktxn` framing variant,